 But it does give rise to an idea – one option would be a radical change of how international calls are marketed – to replicate the Access Charge and have a “spot-rate” each day on your website, derived from the cost of provision.
 In other words, set a customer specific margin, charged separately, for the life of their contract and load your Least Cost Routeing table to a portal.

-What has become known in some circles as the ‘Virgin Clause’ from the EECC Statement provides an alternative too;
+What has become known in some circles as the ‘Virgin Clause’ from the EECC Statement (A11.103 of the new GC1 Guidance) provides an alternative too.

-8.20 As Virgin Media has emphasised, the relevant provision and proposed GC are concerned with modifications to the contractual terms and conditions.
-This means that, for example, where a provider’s contract includes a term under which a customer has to pay different prices at different times during their commitment period, the requirements in revised condition C1.14 will not apply so long as, at the time the customer signed the contract:
+Where a provider’s contract contains a price variation clause, which has the effect of binding a customer to pay different prices at different times during their commitment period, the requirements in Conditions C1.14 and C1.15 will not apply, provided that, at the time the customer signed the contract:

 a) those terms were sufficiently prominent and transparent; and

 b) the provider ensured the customer was fully informed about the different amounts they would have to pay at different times, such that the customer can be said to have agreed to those terms.

 Price variation clauses should only be used where there is reasonable justification on practical grounds, and where the two criteria set out in the paragraph above are met.